openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 - the use of symmetric encryption in SEIPD packets (Section 9.5 in {{draft-ietf-openpgp-pqc-12}}),
 - and key generation for composite schemes (Section 9.6 in {{draft-ietf-openpgp-pqc-12}}).

-When implementing or using of the algorithms defined in this specification, the above referenced security considerations should be noted.
+When implementing or using any of the algorithms defined in this specification, the above referenced security considerations should be noted.

 # IANA Considerations